Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 - Amazon’s Fire 7 Kids tablet is now on sale for 51% off.

-- If you’ve been waiting for a deep discount, the Amazon eero Pro 6 mesh Wi-Fi 6 system is 35% off.
+- If you have been waiting for a deep discount, the Amazon eero Pro 6 mesh Wi-Fi 6 system is 35% off.

 - The Halo View tracks your health and keeps you fit for $44.99 (was $79.99).

-- For those who crave peace of mind, this Fire TV Stick 4K bundle is 47% off and comes with a two-year protection plan.
+- For those who crave peace of mind, this Fire TV Stick 4K bundle is 47% off and comes with a 2-year protection plan.

 - The Insignia 32-inch smart TV is on sale this Prime event for an impressive 44% off.